pivotaltracker/git-branches-resource/README.md

-The repository is cloned (or pulled if already present), if any branches were added or deleted, or if no version is given, a single version containing the repo uri and an array of all branches is returned.
+The repository is cloned (or pulled if already present), if any branches were added or deleted, or if no version is given, a single version containing the repo uri and an array of all branches matching the `branch_regex`, up to `max_branches`, is returned.

 ### `in`: Clone the repository, at the given ref.

-Writes the version (containing uri and array of branches) to `version.json` in the destination directory.
+Writes the a hash containing the uri and the selected array of branches to `git-branches.json` in the destination directory.

 ### `out`: Push to a repository.